christian-miljkovic/alfred/README.md

 ## Next Feature Steps

 1. Constants Text

 - Check that link to website works
 - See if you can add a link to new message within constant message

 2. Remember messages for next day

 ### Extra To-Do's

-1. Fix pylint importing error
-2. Add delete and update friend
+1. Update friend
-3. Re-do how errors are returned based on which endpoint -> https://github.com/andy-landy/traceback_with_variables
+2. Re-do how errors are returned based on which endpoint -> https://github.com/andy-landy/traceback_with_variables
-4. Create mermaid diagram
+3. Create mermaid diagram

 - Double Note: Before any real users get on place integration tests on everything
 - Note: if dyno is not spun up, then user will get an error and twilio will not respond